mimblewimble/grin/doc/chainsync.md

 ### Several nodes continuously give fake horizon blocks

-If a peer can't reach consensus on the header at H, it gradually moves back.
+If a peer can't reach consensus on the header at h, it gradually moves back.
 In the degenerate case, rogue peers could force all new peers to always become full nodes (move back until genesis) by systematically preventing consensus and feeding fake headers.

 While this is a valid issue, several mitigation strategies exist:

-* Peers must still provide valid block headers at horizon `H`.
+* Peers must still provide valid block headers at horizon `Z`.
 This includes the proof of work.
 * A group of block headers around the horizon could be asked to increase the cost of the attack.